12 Community composition

 12.2 Composition heatmap

-Community composition can be visualized with heatmap, where the horizontal axis represents samples and the vertical axis the taxa.
+Community composition can be visualized with a heatmap, where the horizontal axis represents samples and the vertical axis the taxonomic features.
 The color of each intersection point represents abundance of a taxon in a specific sample.

-Here, abundances are first CLR (centered log-ratio) transformed to remove compositionality bias.
-Then standardize transformation is applied to CLR-transformed data.
-This shifts all taxa to zero mean and unit variance, allowing visual comparison between taxa that have different absolute abundance levels.
-After these rough visual exploration techniques, we can visualize the abundances at Phylum level.
+Here, abundances are first transformed with CLR (centered log-ratio) to remove compositionality bias.
+Then standardization transformation is applied to the CLR-transformed data.
+This shifts all taxonomic features to zero mean and unit variance, allowing visual comparison between taxonomic features that have different absolute abundance levels.
+For more information on transformation methods, refer to Chapter 11.

 tse <- GlobalPatterns